Do you need conveyancing advice from our specialist solicitors?

 Referral fee (if any)

-If our firm pays a referral fee, the maximum we pay is £125 (plus VAT at 20% (£25)).
-If we pay a referral fee, this will be detailed in your Client Care Letter so that you know how much and to whom we have paid the referral fee on your matter.
-A referral fee is not payable by you as the property seller.
+If our firm pays a referral fee, the maximum we pay is £125 (plus VAT at 20% = £25).
+This will always be detailed in your Client Care Letter.
+A referral fee is not payable by you as the seller.

 For more information on our conveyancing fees, contact our team of experts today.

-Payments to others (also known as "disbursements") are costs related to your matter which are payable to third parties, such as fees for obtaining information from the Land Registry.
-We handle the payment of the disbursements on your behalf to ensure a smoother process.
-The disbursements which we anticipate will apply are set out separately below.
+Disbursements are costs related to your matter which are payable to third parties, such as fees charged by HM Land Registry.
+We handle the payment of these on your behalf.

 - Leasehold information pack - there is a certain amount of information which every landlord or management company is required to provide when a leasehold property is sold.
 They are entitled to charge a fee for this, and we find that the fees charged can range from £150 (plus VAT at 20% (£30)) to £500 (plus VAT at 20% (£100)).
 We are unable to confirm the fee payable for a particular property until the landlord’s initial information is received.